-More and more people are getting their DNA tested to find out about their ancestry and genetic health, but did you know that you can do the same thing for your dog and even for your cat?
-Dog DNA tests are now an important part of the breeding process, and they can help tell you everything you need to know about where your dog has come from.
+More and more people are getting their DNA tested to discover their ancestry and genetic health, but did you know that you can do the same thing for your dog and even for your cat?
+Dog DNA tests are now an essential part of the breeding process, and they can help tell you everything you need to know about where your dog has come from.

-Read on for our guide to how to use them, some of the best ones out there, and whether or not they are right for you.
+Read on for our guide to using them, some of the best ones out there, and whether or not they are right for you.

 How do canine DNA tests work?

-Before you decide if a canine DNA test is right for you, let’s take a look at how they actually work.
+Before deciding if a canine DNA test is proper for you, let’s look at how they work.

 How to use them?